gomorpheus/morpheus-apidoc/source/includes/_appliance_settings.md

 expirePwdDays | Expire password after days.
 Setting to 0 disabled this feature disableAfterAttempts | Disable user after number of attempts.
 Set to 0 to disable this feature disableAfterDaysInactive | Disable user if inactive for specified days.
-Set to 0 to disable this feature warnUserDaysBefore | Send warning email before deactivating.
+Set to 0 to disable this feature warnUserDaysBefore | Send warning email number of days in advance before deactivating.
 Set to 0 to disable this feature smtpFromEmail | From email address stmpServer | SMTP server / host smtpPort | SMTP port